hyperledger-archives/sawtooth-docs-archive/docs/1.2/index.md

 Transaction processor SDKs are available in multiple languages to streamline creation of new contract languages, including Python, JavaScript, Go, C++, Java, and Rust.
-A provided REST API simplifies client development by adapting `validator<validator>` communication to standard HTTP/JSON.
+A provided REST API simplifies client development by adapting validator communication to standard HTTP/JSON.

 ## Private Networks with the Sawtooth Permissioning Features